-The rules on how contracts are made over the phone are set out in the Distance Selling Regulations.
-These laws say that the supplier must give you certain information about the contract, including details about the provider, the costs and the minimum length of the contract, as well as any terms and conditions.
+The rules on how contracts are made over the phone are set out in the Consumer Rights Directive.
+These rules say that the supplier must give you certain information about the contract, including details about the provider, the costs and the minimum length of the contract, as well as any terms and conditions.

 The supplier must give you this information either in writing, or have it available in another form, like a recording of the phone call.
 If they don’t, then the contract cannot be enforced.
 This is one of the reasons why some companies tell you they may record your call with them. you are also entitled to access to this recording in case of a dispute.